Pearl S. Buck, West Virginia’s Prize-winning Classic Author

-In 1931, Pearl S. Buck (1892-1973), the daughter of missionaries in China, published a Pulitzer Prize-winning book that shed light on the role of women in a Chinese dynasty.
+Pearl S. Buck (1892-1973), the daughter of missionaries in China, published a Pulitzer Prize-winning novel in 1931 that shed light on the roles of women in a Chinese dynasty.
 The title of that book is The Good Earth, and it has been recommended on high school reading lists for decades.
 The main characters endured brutal challenges facing humanity, particularly women, and their environment.
 It was also made into a feature film in 1937 that won two Academy Awards for Best Actress and Best Cinematography.

-Pearl S. Buck’s birthplace is the third stop on our West Virginia Trail!
+Pearl S. Buck’s birthplace is the fourth stop on our West Virginia Author Adventures Trail.